Iran says it has begun upgrading uranium centrifuges

 Abbasi-Davani said the new machines were specifically for lower-grade enrichment of uranium to below 5 percent purity.

-Iran has been enriching some uranium up to a concentration of 20 percent fissile material, only a short step from weapons grade of 90 percent, and it is this stockpile that has prompted Israel and the United States to warn that they will do whatever is necessary to prevent Iran being able to build a bomb.
+Iran has been enriching some uranium up to a concentration of 20 percent fissile material, only a short step from weapons grade, and it is this stockpile that has prompted Israel and the United States to warn that they will do whatever is necessary to prevent Iran being able to build a bomb.

 The major world powers have imposed sanctions to try to press Tehran to give up nuclear activities with a possible military dimension, while Iran wants them to recognise what it sees as its right to refine uranium for peaceful purposes.